lambda-honeypot/ccli-tz/README.md

 ## ccli-tz

-A cardano-cli wrapper with send funds and leadership-schedule with time zone adjust.
+A cardano-cli wrapper with send funds function and time zone adjusted leadership-schedule.
 Settings are controlled via config to simplify usage.

 ### Installation